Suggested HWB Experiences & Outcomes

 - Topic Specific Planners ( Second Level)

 NHS Lanarkshire Library Resources

 - Did you wash your hands?
 You spread germs if you don't.
 A postcard for primary aged children about the importance of hand hygiene and how to wash their hands properly.

-- Focus on Food website shows that buying, storing, preparing and cooking food safely and hygienically are vital for health
+- Activities showing children that buying, storing, preparing and cooking food safely and hygienically are vital for health.

 - NHS information about the causes of food poisoning